 The Company's ability to conduct its education business may be negatively affected if the PRC government were to carry out of any of the aforementioned actions.
 As a result, the Company may not be able to consolidate New Oriental China and its schools and subsidiaries in its consolidated financial statements as it may lose the ability to exert effective control over New Oriental China and its schools and subsidiaries and its shareholder, and it may lose the ability to receive economic benefits from New Oriental China and its schools and subsidiaries.
-The Company, however, does not believe such actions would result in the liquidation or dissolution of the Company, the WFOEs or the VIE.
+The Company, however, does not believe such actions would result in the liquidation or dissolution of the Company, the WFOEs or New Oriental China or its schools or subsidiaries.